MileHacker Logo

 • Be polite and open to local customs; Syracuse residents are generally friendly.

-• Always ask for permission before taking close-portrait photos, children in particular.
+• Always ask for permission before taking close-up photos of individuals, especially children.

 • If visiting a religious site, dress modestly and maintain quiet.